maxwell-bland/deredaction/README.md

 ### Building Nonexcising Redaction Location Algorithm

-`cd` into the defenses directory and _copy over the PDF-Text-Analysis_ part we compiled above into this directory using `cp -r ../PDF-Text-Analysis .`
+`cd redaction-defenses` into the defenses directory and _copy over the PDF-Text-Analysis_ part we compiled above into this directory using `cp -r ../PDF-Text-Analysis .`

 ```